opendatacube/governance/conduct/code_of_conduct.md

    expectations is preferable to demands for another person's time.

 7. **When we disagree, try to understand why**.
-Disagreements, both social and technical, happen all the time and Open Data Cube is no exception.
+Disagreements, both social and technical, happen all the time and Open DataCube is no exception.
 Try to understand where others are coming from, as seeing a question from their viewpoint may help find a new path forward.
 And don’t forget that it is human to err: blaming each other doesn’t get us anywhere, while we can learn